The Discovery of Comet Machholz 1978L

 Fifth Check: Glare from Sirius – As I moved the tube, the object moved with the stars.
 It was not glaring.
 I even rotated the tube.

-At that point, I got excited and started jumping around.
+At that point, I was excited and started jumping around.
 However, the sky brightened before I could detect motion.
 So, I went home, measured its exact position on a star map, and later that day sent it to the Smithsonian Astrophysical Observatory via telegram.
 I called it a “possible comet”.
 I wanted to confirm it myself.

 On Wednesday, September 13, I got up at 2:00 a.m., went up to the mountain, and calmly did one hour of comet hunting while waiting for the comet to rise.
 Shortly after 4:00 a.m., I turned to the area but could not find the comet in the previous day’s position.
 Instead, it was nearly a degree further south.
 It had moved!
 It was a Comet!